rsvim/rfc/1-TUI/1-Widget.md

 The ownership guarantees:

 - Children will be destroyed when their parent is.
-- Each node has two coordinate systems: relative and absolute.
+- A node has two coordinate systems: relative and absolute.
 The relative coordinate is based on its parent, the absolute coordinate is based on the terminal device.
 - Children are displayed inside their parent's geomtric shape, clipped by their boundaries.
 While the logical shape can still be infinite on the imaginary canvas.
-- Children always covers their parent.
-The Z-index arranges the display priority of the content stack when multiple children overlap on each other, for widgets under the same parent, higher Z-index has higher priority to display.
+- Children always have higher priority over their parent to display.
+While Z-index arranges the display priority when multiple children overlap on each other, for children under the same parent, higher Z-index has higher priority to display.
 - Common attributes of children are implicitly inherited from their parent, for example `visible` and `enabled`, unless they are been explicitly been changed.

 ## Coordinate System